crittermike/personal-blog/src/pages/ramblings/drushful-thinking.md

     drush user-password name-or-uid --password=test1234

-Then there's the ""fun"" process of adding a user and filling out the form.
+Then there's the "fun" process of adding a user and filling out the form.
 Skip that:

-    drush user-create person123 --mail=""what@isthis.com"" --password=""letmein""
+    drush user-create person123 --mail="what@isthis.com" --password="letmein"

 Once that's done, you probably want to give that new user some roles.
 For role stuff, you have this:

-    drush user-add-role ""user editor"" person123
+    drush user-add-role "user editor" person123
-    drush user-remove-role ""user editor"" person123
+    drush user-remove-role "user editor" person123

 But watch out!
 The role you need to add doesn't exist yet!
 Let's add it, and give it some permissions.